guigrpa/oao/README.md

 Use `--tree` if you want to follow the inverse dependency tree (starting from the tree leaves).

+You can also pass extra arguments to the command separating them with a `--`: `oao all ls -- -al` is equivalent to `oao all 'ls -al'`.
+This can be useful for adding extra commands to scripts in `package.json`.

 ### `oao run-script <script>`

 Similar to `oao all <command>`, it executes the specified (package) script on all sub-packages.
 Missing scripts will be skipped.
 Examples: